-We have a pretty significant impact on our community, when I am out on a weekend, at church, or at restaurants, I'm constantly seeing people that work for us, and that work for companies that we do business with.
-Raw material suppliers like metals and fittings, companies that provide services like safety training, companies that provide our protective equipment and uniforms.
-Because we're pulling people from all along the Gulf Coast and throughout the US, the pay that our guys take home and spend impacts all of their communities as well.
+We have a pretty significant impact on our community.
+When I am out on a weekend, at church or at restaurants, I'm constantly seeing people that work for Danos and who work for companies that we do business with.
+Because we're pulling people from all along the Gulf Coast and throughout the U.S., the pay that our guys take home and spend impacts all of their communities as well.